FreeTymeKiyan/freetymekiyan.github.io/source/_drafts/textmate/textmate-tips-2.md

 ---

-This is one of my series posts on Textmate 2, a handy, light, expandable editor on Mac OS X. For more pro tips on Textmate 2, click [here]().
+This is one of my series posts on TextMate 2, a handy, light, expandable editor on Mac OS X. For more pro tips on TextMate 2, click [here]().

-If you have more pro tips or fancy usage of Textmate 2 you want to share, please do let me know by commenting, sending me emails or informing me on social networks.
+If you have more pro tips or fancy usage of TextMate 2 you want to share, please do let me know by commenting, sending me emails or informing me on social networks.
 Thanks a lot!